CTEC3905-2022/module-handbook/readme.md

 - Dan Cederholm, [**CSS3 for Web Designers**](https://abookapart.com/products/css3-for-web-designers) (2nd Ed, 2015)
 - Jeremy Keith & Rachel Andrew, [**HTML5 for Web Designers**](https://abookapart.com/products/html5-for-web-designers) (2nd Ed, 2016)

-There's also a free Udacity course - [Responsive Web Design Basics](https://developers.google.com/web/fundamentals/design-and-ux/responsive/) - from Google developers.

 Two free online JavaScript books are useful references:

 - Marijn Haverbeke, [**Eloquent JavaScript**](https://eloquentjavascript.net)
 - Dr. Axel Rauschmayer, [**Exploring ES6**](http://exploringjs.com/es6/index.html)

+[Responsive Web Design Basics](https://web.dev/responsive-web-design-basics/) is a nice article if you have some experience of front-end web development already.

 You won’t need to read these in detail for the module, but if you want to dig deeper into JavaScript, they cover far more than the module learning materials can.